tabhay563/tabhay563/README.md

 - 👋 Hi, I’m @tabhay563
 - 👀 I’m interested in DevOps ,CODING
 - 🌱 I’m currently learning JAVA and DSA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Kubernetes
 - 📫 How to reach me ...

 <!---